 The Settle Earth Boulders are in an absolutely stunning location.
 I had views down the valley and of the fells, with the only noise for most of the day being the waterfalls on the River Sprint.
 Only a handful of walkers (and a couple of guys on motorbikes) went up the track while I was there.
 I found the climbing much more straightforward than I had the day before in the Coppermines Valley.
 There was also a good variety of technical slab climbing and sharp cracks.
-The climbing put a grin on my face.
+A great location with brilliant climbing just simply makes me happy.

 The one problem that I just could not work out was Jacko Slab.
 The guidebook described it as a “fine problem” and gave it a star.
 However, despite it being just a 3+, I couldn’t get more than a couple of moves off the ground.
 It was one of those problems where I got to a certain point and then simply couldn’t see what to do.
 I kept feeling that, at the grade, there ought to be another hold somewhere.
 What there was instead was a gentle bump/raised area on the slab with chalk across the top edge.
 In the middle of this bump was an area of unweathered rock where a piece had broken off the boulder.
 After trying all sorts of different combinations of moves, I decided this fresh bit of rock was where the crucial hold had been.
 This might not be entirely true – but it was a good way of making sure I didn’t feel frustrated about not being able to get up something.